Tylenol Autism Lawsuit

 Springer’s daughter was eventually born in May 2017.
 At 18 months old, Springer’s daughter was diagnosed with an autism spectrum disorder.

 This Tylenol autism lawsuit asserts six separate causes of action: (1) failure to warn, (2) general negligence, (3) breach of express warranty, (4) breach of an implied warranty, (5) negligent misrepresentation, and (6) violation of Minnesota consumer protection laws.
-The general allegation underlying all of these claims in this Tylenol lawsuit is that Costco knew (or should have known) about the connection between acetaminophen use during pregnancy and autism, but continue to sell its Kirkland brand generic Tylenol without any warnings about that risk.
+The general allegation underlying all of these claims in this Tylenol lawsuit is that Costco knew (or should have known) about the connection between acetaminophen use during pregnancy and autism, but continued to sell its Kirkland brand generic Tylenol without any warnings about that risk.

 Tylenol Autism Settlement Amounts or Jury Payouts